mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 # Limitations
 For now, only uniderectional TCP traffic is supported since a biderectionnal trafic is messy to visualize on the same graph.
-In case the captured TCP trafic is bidirectionnal, one could extract 2 unidirectional trafics, one in each direction, using wireshark build-in regex then apply our tool
+In case the captured TCP trafic is bidirectionnal, one could extract 2 unidirectional trafics, one in each direction, using wireshark build-in regex then apply our tool.

 By default only IEEE 802.11ad strafic is supported.
-This can be improved by changing hex values that identify specific IEEE 802.11 frame types.
+This can be improved by changing hex values that identify specific IEEE 802.11 frame types (see `extract.sh`).
-Here is a non-exhaustive list of MAC ids (on-going progress):
+Here is a non-exhaustive list of MAC ids (on-going work):
 - __IEEE 802.11ad__:
   - data frames: `wlan[0:1]==0x88`
   - block acks: `wlan[0:1] == 0x94 && wlan[16:1] == 0x05`